How much does it cost to go on a Mount Everest Base Camp Trek?Posted on November 5, 2018

 However, the cost of Everest base camp trek accommodation into the lodges are generally starting US$ 3 to US$ 180 per night.
 But they depend upon the quality of lodges that you are choosing the standards.
 If you just like to choose a clean lodge then it cost US$ 5 per person per night.

 Furthermore, Hot showers are not included in accommodation prices.
 So, prepare to pay US$2 for a hot shower.
 Maybe during the off-peak season, the price of a single room goes little down and it’s easier to bargain a little bit for better prices.

 There’s also an hourly charging fee for batteries or devices that will set you back about US$2.
 There’s also WIFI internet charges range from US$ 2 rupees to US$ 5.
 And even then the service is very slow.
 It’s best to send a message home to let them know you are okay.

 Moreover, the cost of meals & water on the Mount Everest Base Camp Trek is Meal prices again vary.
 Nepali Dal Bhat at the start of a trek can start at US$ 2 and at the high camp go for US$ 9.
-One liter of bottled water cost in average about US$ 2.
+One liter of bottled water cost on average about US$ 2.

 Likewise, the cost of Permits for the Everest Base Camp Trek– Sagarmatha National Park cost US$ 32 while a TIMS card costs US$ 20.
 If you are on ebc trek with an agency then the TIMS cost goes down to US$ 10.
 However, TIMS cards currently are not compulsory – due to the additional USD$ 20 Solukhumbu fee pay at Lukla.

 The cost of guide on the Everest Base Camp Trek is dependent upon the high season and low season.
 The cost of trekking guide hire generally starts from US$ 20 to US$ 30 per day.
 Generally speaking the higher the cost of your local guide the better they should be.
 They’ll put safety first, have a good knowledge of the environment and over the decades of experience, etc.